 Black and white photograph of Cornelia Hontos accepting the Soldier's Medal in place of her deceased son, Pvt.
 George J. Hontos.
-In the center of the photograph is James Hontos, George's father, and on the right is an unknown United States military official.
+On the left side of the photograph is James Hontos, George's father, and on the right side is an unknown United States military official.